madanmx/GameSFX/README.md

 dark_crystfel.hkl                                                             \
 dark_start.hkl                                                                \
 command-prompt$./dark.py  #After preparing the dark_start.hkl file execute this command and the relevant details prompted by this code.
 The details include No. of residues, cell parameters, space group, resolution,...
 This will generate several files out of which dark.mtz is the final file required to prepare DED map.
-After this go bact to the previous directory with the path /path/GameSFX
+After this go back to the previous directory with the path /path/GameSFX

 #### Quick dark structure refinement
 command-prompt$cd dark_refine              #change directory to the dark_refine   \